RyanCCollins/memoization-workshop/README.md

-# Doma Memoization Examples, aka Domemoize
+# Doma Memoization Workshop, aka Domemoize

-This code base offers as an example to learn more about React's memoization APIs.
+This code base offers as an example to learn more about React's memoization tools & APIs.

 To get started: